sahilcreator07/pipecat-flow-voice/README.md

 1. Create a new flow using the toolbar buttons
 2. Add nodes by right-clicking in the canvas
+   - Start nodes can have descriptive names (e.g., "greeting")
+   - End nodes are conventionally named "end"
 3. Connect nodes by dragging from outputs to inputs
 4. Edit node properties in the side panel
 5. Export your flow configuration using the toolbar